mikaelbr/writings/js-syntax-series/function-declarations.md

 Summarized, we can say that in the positions where you can have values like strings and numbers, you have a function expression.

-We've seen that grammer specifies if whether we have a declaration or an expression.
+We've seen that grammar specifies if whether we have a declaration or an expression.
 But are there any differences?
 And does it actually matter?
 As it turns out, in some cases it does matter.
 Let's dig further.

 ## Declarations and Hoisting
 The most notable difference, and the difference that can affect you the most, is hoisting.
 Function declarations are hoisted to the top of the top-level or if you have a function declaration inside a function, to the top of that function.
 In any case, with function declarations, you can use them above where they are declared.